- About WHUT

 - Support WHUT

-Vocal Point Sickle Cell & Kidney Disease: Living It, Treating It, Curing It September 25 at 7pm, doors open at 6:15pm Sickle cell and kidney disease, serious conditions that disproportionally impact people of color, especially those of African descent.
-On the next vocal point we will look at the latest developments in treatments for these […]
+Sickle Cell: Living It, Treating It, Curing It Sickle cell and kidney disease, serious conditions that disproportionally impact people of color, especially those of African descent.
+On the next vocal point we will look at the latest developments in treatments for these two critical diseases.